ratan-lab/rdcleanr/README.md

     1. The loess correction is run on the binned counts to remove any bias that was not accounted for using the fragment model and could effect the data at that resolution.
+    2. The --minspan defaults work with reads aligned using BWA mem algorithm, which requires a seed of 19.
+    3. When using a reference.map that has all regions except the N's in the reference genome, the user should use --quality 0 so that all reads, and not only the uniquely mapped ones are counted.
 ```